zerasul/mdbook_en/5env-config/env-config.md

 GIMP (Gnu Image Manipulation Program), is a bitmap image editing program; this program is open source and has a GPLv3 license.

-The first version of this program was released in 1995 at the University of Berkley; and since then it has become part of the GNU project [^40].
+The first version of this program was released in 1995 at the Berkley's University; and since then it has become part of the GNU project [^40].
 GIMP, is going to help us to modify the images to be able to use them in our projects.

 [^40]: GNU Project: [https://www.gnu.org/home.es.html](https://www.gnu.org/home.es.html)